Atharva1802/Jivika/README.md

    verification to get their desired workers.

 # MILESTONES AND SDGs COVERED

-## SDG 1: Poverty
+## SDG 1: No Poverty
   Raising Standard pay of the majority of poorer sections of society.

+## SDG 5: Gender Equality
+  Via SEO, AI and several other tools look forward to equally benefit women.

 ## SDG 8: Decent Work and Economic Growth
   A sustained system ensuring workflow, social security, and fair income, also amounting to financial flow and helping the economy up.
 Multiple vacancies will be created for the   people belonging to high-tech, low-tech, no-tech, and social backgrounds.

+## SDG 9: Industry, Innovation and Infrastructure:
+  This idea clearly will help in developing and sustaining better infrastructure in all sectors, promoting innovation and industrial growth as well.

 ## SDG 10: Reduced Inequalities
   And to minimize the difference between the richer and the poorer sections of society.

-## SDG 5: Gender Equality
-  Via SEO, AI and several other tools look forward to equally benefit women.